SELECTIVE MUTISM HELL

 I fought so hard to overcome my mutism.
 That time, and many other times.
 And I did it all by myself.
 I didn‘t have any support, private or professional.
 I didn‘t cure myself.
 But I did eventually manage to overcome my Selective Mutism in other settings as well.
 In some, it remained a problem.

 I did and still do pay a steep price for my overcoming.
 My anxiety went unresolved.
 Due to additional circumstances, it eventually turned into a severe generalized anxiety disorder that has disabled me for years.
 It still disables me today.
 My self-esteem suffered greatly, and may never fully recover.
 And I was forced to drop out of school.
 I still wish to go back and get my degree to this day.

-I still get Selective Mutism episodes irregularly – but they are currently not a part of my daily life anymore and don’t carry the same dread and existential horror they used to.
+I still get Selective Mutism episodes.
 I am still disabled.
 I may want to agree or disagree with something, but be unable to.
 I may want to give or deny my consent for something, but be unable to.
-I may want to say something, but be unable to.
+I may want to say or ask something, but be unable to.
 This has many negative consequences in my everyday life.

 The biggest difference to my childhood is that I know what Selective Mutism is now.
 I understand what triggers it, why, and what I can try to do about it.
 I have ways of fighting back, calming myself, controlling my anxiety – and most of the time I can stop it from taking my words away.
 And when I can‘t, I am kind to myself.
 I accept it.
 I recover.
 There is no more guilt or shame on my end.